UBC-MDS/Collision_Prediction/README.md

 ## Usage

-To replicate this analysis, clone this GitHub repository, install the listed [dependencies][Dependencies], and run the following commands from the terminal/command line from within the project's root directory:
+To replicate this analysis, clone this GitHub repository, install the listed [dependencies](#Dependencies), and run the following commands from the terminal/command line from within the project's root directory:

 ```
 # download data